circleci/circleci-docs/jekyll/_cci2/pipelines.md

 - Server v3.x
 ---

-This document provides conceptual information on CircleCI pipelines, as well as introducing some pipelines features.
+This page provides information on CircleCI pipelines, how they are run, and what they include.

 ## Overview
 {: #overview }